6 min read

 2. Use your face as feedback

-Your facial expressions are great assets — it helps express what you feel (good or bad).
+Your facial expressions are great assets—they help express what you feel (good or bad).
 And when you’re mirroring body language for attraction, during a job interview, or basically in any interaction with another human, it can help build rapport and trust quickly and easily.

 One thing to note, though, is that men and women are programmed differently to express emotions through facial expressions.
 According to Allan, a woman can use an average of six facial expressions in a 10-second listening while a man makes less than a third of that.